 We recommend connecting your PLU email to your phone email app.
 That way you don’t have to do steps 1-3 on your phone every time!

-Submit the Living Plans & Learning Community Application
+What is the Living Plans & Learning Community Application?

 The Living Plans & Learning Community Application includes the application for housing (check out PLU’s themed learning communities!), roommate questionnaire, AND, for students who will be living at home, the first part of the Confirmation of Living at Home (COLAH) process.